sky-uk/osprey/README.md

 At login, aliases are displayed after the pipes (i.e `| foo`)

 ### User
-Displays information about the currently logged in user (it shows the details even if the token has already expired).
+Displays information about the currently logged-in user (it shows the details even if the token has already expired).
-It contains the email of the logged in user and the list of LDAP membership groups the user is a part of.
+It contains the email of the logged-in user and the list of LDAP membership groups the user is a part of.
 The latter come from the claims in the user's token.